gurjika/Strikem/README.md

 - **Refined UI/UX**: Further refining user interfaces for better usability and responsiveness.
 - **Performance Optimization**: Optimizing database queries and WebSocket handling for better performance.
 - **Admin Panel**: Creating a tool that admins can use to manage poolhouses.
+- **Game Session**: Allowing users to receive information about their game sessions.

 ## Setup Instructions